daiyi/blog/source/_posts/I-went-to-IndieWebCamp.md

 categories: web
 tags: IndieWebCamp
 summary: I am inspired by the promises of an Indie Web.
+location: Berlin
 ---
-## or, justification for satisfying annual urge to completely revamp web presence.
+<strong>or, justification for satisfying annual urge to completely revamp web presence.</strong>

 I am inspired by the promises of an [Indie Web](https://indieweb.org/why).
 Owning your data, cool.
 A single source of truth to your content and identity, nice.
 Possibility of sinking countless hours into configuring your own corner of the internet, ok you got me there.